-14 Data Verification
+14.0 Data Verification

-Field and drill core observations made by Dr. Klipfel during site visits are consistent with the style of mineralization and alteration interpreted and reported in ITH documents.
-Outcrop exposures in drainages, trench faces, road cuts, and along the ridge lines were examined and found to be consistent with existing geological maps.
+Field and drill core observations made by Mr. Carew during site visits are consistent with the style of mineralization and alteration interpreted and reported in ITH documents.
+Outcrop exposures in road cuts were examined and found to be consistent with existing geological maps.